Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Overview of the results

 to the positive symplectisation of a closed contact manifold $\Sigma$.
-Moreover, the $S^1$-part of the $\C^*$-action $\Fi$ is Hamiltonian, and its vector field $X_{S^1}$ maps to the Reeb field via $\Psi$,
+Moreover, the $S^1$-part of the $\C^*$-action $\Fi$ is Hamiltonian, and its vector field $X_{S^1}$ maps to the Reeb vector field via $\Psi$,

-There are no conditions on the dimension of $B$, and we emphasize that $\Psi$ is typically not symplectic.
+There are no conditions on the dimension of $B$, and we emphasise that $\Psi$ is typically not symplectic.
 Indeed $\omega$ on $Y^{\mathrm{out}}$ is usually non-exact, and $I$-holomorphic spheres often appear in the fibres of $\Psi$.
-We refer to the introduction of \cite{RZ1} for a discussion of many classes of examples.
+We refer to \cite[Section 1]{RZ1} for a discussion of many classes of examples.

 By definition, such spaces therefore come with a moment map for the $1$-periodic $S^1$-action,